Fenugreek For Libido

 Libido and Hormones

-We spoke how a male hit their peak sexual desire during puberty when testosterone levels are high, similarly, women are more sexually heightened up to a week before ovulation...when her testosterone levels are also high.
+We spoke about how a male hits their peak sexual desire during puberty when testosterone levels are high, similarly, women are more sexually heightened up to a week before ovulation...when her testosterone levels are also high.

 There is a clear correlation between testosterone and a healthy libido.